You’ve just spent nearly $2000 on a new M1 Mac.

 Gives you 9846 seconds.
 And that’s 164 minutes.
 And so would take 2 hours 44 minutes.

 At full WIFI speed.
-And this assume you’ve no other issues slowing your WIFI down.
+And this assumes you’ve no other issues slowing your WIFI down.

 It’ll max out your WIFI.
 So don’t expect to be watching YouTube on your Apple devices like your iPad at the same time.